About The Study

 E-cigarettes are a popular smoking cessation method in Ireland and their popularity has rapidly increased over the past ten years.
 The Irish National Drug Library reports that 14.9% of the population aged 15 years and older had used e-cigarettes at least once in their lifetime and 4.3% (166,902) of the population had used e-cigarettes in the last month.

-While initially e-cigarettes were posed as a healthier alternative to cigarettes, the reality of their long-term health effects is not well understood.
+While e-cigarettes have been posed as a healthier alternative to cigarettes, the reality of their long-term health effects is not well understood.
 Due to the rapidly increasing presence and use of vapes and e-cigarettes in young people, research into these developmental outcomes in children has become necessary.

 The ECHO study aims to investigate the long-term health outcomes in children born to mothers who use e-cigarettes during pregnancy.